 Main entrances are via Hamstead Road and Grove Lane.

-The Leisure Centre and its car park are off Holly Road.
+The Handsworth Wellbeing Centre and its car park are off Holly Road.

 - About the park

-Handsworth Park has over 63 acres of landscaped grass slopes, with flower beds, mature trees, shrubs, and plenty of wildlife.
+It now covers over 63 acres of landscaped grass slopes, with flower beds, mature trees, shrubs and plenty of wildlife.